ministryofjustice/modernisation-platform-configuration-management/ansible/README.md

 ## Running ansible against an EC2 instance post build

-A generic [site.yml](/ansible/site.yml) is provided with a dynamic inventories under [hosts/](/ansible/hosts/) folder.
+A generic [site.yml](/ansible/site.yml) is provided with dynamic inventories under [hosts/](/ansible/hosts/) folder.
 This creates groups based of the following
 tags: